 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Vaginal prolapse can cause painful symptoms.
+This condition can cause many different symptoms.
 Mild to moderate vaginal prolapse may not require surgery.
-However, more severe cases may need surgical repair.
+But more severe cases may need surgical repair.

 Advertisement